Gmilan21/Leaf-Classifier-Aimodel/README.md

 Technologies Used Python: For backend development including machine learning model integration.
 PyTorch: Employed for constructing and training the convolutional neural network.
 Flask: Used to create the web application serving the model.
 PIL (Python Imaging Library): Manages image file processing in the backend.
 HTML/CSS: For developing the frontend interface of the web application.

-Leaf Species in the Dataset Apta Indian Rubber Tree Karanj Kashid Nilgiri Pimpal Sita Ashok Sonmohar Vad Vilayati Chinch
+Leaf Species used during training (Apta, Indian Rubber Tree, Karanj, Kashid, Nilgiri, Pimpal, Sita Ashok, Sonmohar, Vad, Vilayati Chinch)